-We will also show you how to set up a biographical info section that automatically shows your published content in the Author Archives section of your blog and how to use this feature to better promote users who publish content on your site or their business online.
+We will also show you how to set up an effective author bio that will automatically display information about you in the “Author Archives” section of your blog and link to your published content, and how to use this feature to better promote yourself and your business online.

-How To Edit Your WordPress User Details
+- How To Reset Your WordPress Password

-This brings you to the Profile section …
+This brings you to the Profile screen.

 - Personal Options